29 Content Marketing Tools to Optimise Your Content Marketing Efforts

 As the foundation stage of every content creation process, the planning phase involves one’s understanding of the brand challenge, knowing the target audience at the back of their hand, mapping out the brand experience journey, understanding market truths, and drawing insights that may provide answers to the brand challenge.

 Insights could be gathered through platforms such as Google News Alert, Google Trends, and news aggregator applications like Feedly which draws in a vast variety of the most popular content genres as well as the latest trending topics.
 Tools such as Text Optimizer and Keyword Surfer could also be used to amplify one’s library of keywords that are high in volume and is contextually relevant.
+Take a look at our list of the best keyword research tools.

 After gathering insights from the aforementioned platforms and tools, the four following tools – Trello, Funnelytics, Evernote, and BuzzSumo could then be used to execute the planning phase of one’s content marketing strategy where content goals, mission statements, the buyer persona, content job functions, and content funnels should be established.